Towards more effective therapies for people with relapsed breast cancer

 Project description

-Professor Geoff Lindeman and colleagues have taken the lead in the efforts to transition BCL2 inhibitors to the clinic for patients with relapsed breast cancer including several clinical trials.
-Building on insights from these trials and laboratory research, in this NBCF-funded study Professor Lindeman and the team from The Walter and Eliza Hall Institute of Medical Research will use laboratory models of human breast tumours to evaluate more potent second generation BCL2 inhibitors.
-This evaluation will include testing the inhibitor alone, in combination with a novel CDK4/6 inhibitor, and with other drugs involved in tumour growth and survival.
-Findings from this study aim to provide a deeper understanding of the role of BCL2 pro-survival family of proteins and to identify optimal strategies for targeting these proteins in relapsed ER+ breast cancer.
+Professor Geoff Lindeman and his team have taken the lead in transitioning BCL2 inhibitors to the clinic for people with relapsed breast cancer.
+In this NBCF-funded study, Professor Lindeman and his team from WEHI will build on insights from these trials and laboratory research.
+They will use laboratory models of human breast tumours to test more potent second-generation BCL2 inhibitors.
+This will include testing the BCL2 inhibitor on its own, in combination with a novel CDK4/6 inhibitor, and with other drugs involved in tumour growth and survival.
+Findings from this study aim to provide a deeper understanding of the role of survival proteins and to identify optimal strategies for targeting these proteins in relapsed ER+ breast cancer.

 Why is this work needed

-While significant progress has been made in the treatment of patients with metastatic ER+ disease, relapse is common and subsequent treatment options are challenging.
+While significant progress has been made in the treatment of people with metastatic ER+ disease, relapse following treatment may still occur and subsequent treatment options are challenging.
 Given that ER+ breast cancer is the most prevalent subtype and is responsible for the highest number of breast cancer relapses and deaths, there is an urgent need for new treatment options.

 Expected outcomes

-The outcomes of this studies will deliver direct proof-of-concept data on novel drug combinations.
-Based on these results, the team aims to contribute to a clinical trial in patients with advanced/metastatic ER+ breast cancer to evaluate safety, tolerability, the recommended dose, and treatment efficacy.
+The outcomes of these studies will deliver direct proof-of-concept data on novel drug combinations.
+Based on these results, the team aims to contribute to a clinical trial in people with advanced/metastatic ER+ breast cancer to evaluate safety, tolerability, the recommended dose, and treatment efficacy.